zimolzak/cv/README.md

 **Clinical informatician** at the VA Center for Innovations in Quality, Effectiveness and Safety (IQuESt), and at the Baylor Institute for Clinical and Translational Research, 11/12/2018-present. **Assistant professor,** Baylor College of Medicine.
-I am a clinical subject matter expert who reviews large collections of fragmented data elements to unify them into clinically meaningful concepts, thus making diverse clinical research studies possible.
-These efforts are often termed **secondary use** of electronic health record data, or **clinical research informatics.** I interpret clinical language and systems for data pull engineers/analysts, or vice versa (interpreting technical language for clinical investigators).
-I access a data warehouse covering twenty million unique individuals, and billions of observations, from 1999 to the present, aggregated from 130 VA sites (but incompletely standardized/harmonized).
+I am a practicing physician with with significant personal experience writing reusable **database, statistical, and machine learning** computer code for research.
+I unify large collections of fragmented data elements to into clinically meaningful concepts, thus making diverse clinical research studies possible.
+This work is known by several names: *secondary use* of electronic health record data, *clinical research informatics,* or *phenotyping.* I interpret clinical language and systems for data pull engineers/analysts, or vice versa (interpreting technical language for clinical investigators).
+I access a data warehouse covering $> 20$ million unique individuals, and billions of observations, from 1999 to the present, aggregated from 130 VA sites (but incompletely standardized/harmonized).
 Major projects include disseminating algorithms to detect missed laboratory test follow-ups, and clinical trials matching.
-I work as a **teaching attending** on the VA inpatient medicine service, supervising house staff and students.
+I also work as a **teaching attending** on the VA hospitalist service, supervising house staff and students.
 Supervisors:
-Hardeep Singh, Laura Petersen, Chris Amos, Andrew Caruso.
+Hardeep Singh, Chris Amos, Andrew Caruso, Lindsey Gay.

 **Clinical informatician,** Massachusetts Veterans Epidemiology Research and Information Center (MAVERIC), 10/20/2014-11/9/2018. **Assistant